-On July 1, 2005, the Company acquired SoHard AG (SoHard) for approximately \$23.3 million in cash (including transaction costs of \$1.0 million), subject to certain post-closing adjustments.
+On July 1, 2005, the Company acquired SoHard AG (SoHard) for a purchase price of \$23.3 million (including transaction costs of \$1.0 million).
 SoHard is a market leader in the development of advanced software solutions for medical imaging systems, hardware and firmware for commercial embedded systems and software intelligence applications delivered via professional services.
 SoHard is headquartered in Fuerth, Germany.
 The results of SoHard's operations have been included in the Company's consolidated financial statements since July 1, 2005.

-The acquisition of SoHard has been accounted for in accordance with SFAS No. 141 "Business Combinations."
+The acquisition of SoHard was accounted for in accordance with SFAS No. 141, "Business Combinations."
 The purchase price of the acquisition was allocated to the assets acquired and liabilities assumed based on estimates of their respective fair values at the date of acquisition.
-Fair value of intangible assets was determined via independent third-party appraisals.
-The tangible long-lived assets were valued using the cost approach while the intangible long-lived assets were valued using a discounted cash flow method.
+Fair values of intangible assets were determined via independent third-party appraisals.
+The tangible long-lived assets were valued using the cost approach, while the intangible long-lived assets were valued using a discounted cash flow method.
 The excess of the purchase price over the estimated fair values of the tangible and intangible assets and liabilities was allocated to goodwill.
 Goodwill and intangible assets recognized in this transaction are not expected to be deductible for tax purposes.
-The Company believes that the high amount of goodwill relative to identifiable intangible assets relates to several factors including: (1) the Company's willingness to pay for potential buyer-specific synergies related to market opportunities for combined existing and future product offering; (2) the Company's ability to protect its existing competitive advantages within certain product lines of its CIV Group; and (3) the potential to sell Mercury products to existing SoHard customers.
+The Company believes that the high amount of goodwill relative to identifiable intangible assets relates to several factors including: (1) the Company's willingness to pay for potential buyer-specific synergies related to market opportunities for combined existing and future product offering; (2) the Company's ability to protect its existing competitive advantages within certain product lines of its Commercial Imaging and Visualization Business Unit; and (3) the potential to sell Mercury products to existing SoHard customers.

-The purchase price as of July 1, 2005 was preliminarily allocated based upon the fair value of the acquired assets and liabilities assumed as follows:
+The purchase price as of July 1, 2005 was allocated based upon the fair value of the acquired assets and liabilities assumed as follows:

 Cash \$ 888

-Accounts receivable 1,180
+Accounts receivable Ψ 1,180

 Inventory 287

+y .

 Prepaid expenses and other current assets 570

 Property and equipment 418

 Customer relationships 3,300

 Other acquired intangible assets (customer backlog, non-compete and technology) 2,350

 In-process research and development 450

-Goodwill 17,712
+Goodwill 1 17,285

-Current liabilities (2,350)
+Current liabilities - (2,016)

 Current portion of long-term notes payable (36)

 Deferred tax liabilities, net (751)

-Long-term notes payable (724)
+Long-term notes payable (603)

-\$23,294